Main Content

 Linear Velocity

-Physical signal output port that provides the component of the relative velocity between the tire frame and the contact point on the geometry along the x-direction of the contact frame.
+Physical signal output port that provides the component of the relative velocity between the follower frame and the contact point on the base geometry along the x-direction of the contact frame.
 The value has a unit of length/time.

 Dependencies